Social Welfare Courses

-First of two semester sequence designed to lay a foundation of fundamental knowledge about statistics for later use in research.
+First of two semester sequence designed to lay a foundation of fundamental knowledge about data analysis and basic statistics for use in quantitative research.
 Intended for students pursuing advanced graduate-level education.
 Topics include measurement, tables and graphs, probability, statistical inference and regression.
-Students are introduced to statistical computing programs.
+Students are introduced to statistical computing programs; a required lab component is designed to strengthen skills.
 Prerequisite: Graduate standing.

 Ssw 680 Socialization of Women: Implications for Social Work (3)

 Socialization of women, sex role attitudes and values, and patterns of sex discrimination in social institutions and in the social work field are examined.
 Implications for direct practice and management are addressed in relation to specific problems and issues relevant to women.

 Ssw 687 Statistics & Data Analysis II with Lab (3)

 Second of a two semester sequence, designed to lay a foundation knowledge about data analysis and statistics for later use in quantitative research.
 Topics include analysis of variance, regression and structural equation models.
 A lab component is designed to strengthen skills.
 Prerequisites: Graduate standing and Ssw 679.

 Ssw 690 Independent Study in Social Welfare (2-6)